 Do you know how to put lights on a Christmas tree?

 It’s true.
-I have a system when it comes to putting lights on our Christmas tree.
+I have a system when it comes to putting lights on our Christmas tree so it glows.
 But just hear me out.

 Growing up, we would throw the tree up and wrap the lights around it.
 I would stand on one side and my mom would stand on the other, and we would loop the lights around the tree, encasing it in lights.
 Not until I was older did I grow to not really like that look.
 It just looks too messy to me.
 And the tree doesn’t glow like I think a Christmas tree should.